 #1 Ability to block out 100% of light

-If you’re going to invest in baby blackout curtains, then they need to blackout 100% of light.
+If you’re going to invest in baby blackout curtains or shades, then they need to blackout 100% of light.
+This is number 1.

-Check to see whether the curtains have a two-pass or three-pass blackout lining or are a triple weave blackout curtain.
-To be safe, steer clear from the blackout shades with a two-pass lining as these may not be 100% blackout.
+If there’s any info on the type of blackout lining, steer clear from nursery blackout shades with a two-pass lining as these may not be 100% blackout.

 #2 Your existing window set up

 Before purchasing your blackout curtains, take a look at the window they will cover and what sort of hanging style you’ll have.